What is Considered Reckless Driving in Georgia?

 - Increased insurance premiums

-Individuals convicted of reckless driving who cause the serious injury or death of someone else may face more serious criminal penalties.
+Individuals convicted of causing a reckless driving injury in Georgia or who cause the wrongful death of someone else may face more serious criminal penalties.
 Serious injury caused by a vehicle is a felony offense, and is punishable by up to 12 years in prison.

 Reckless driving is a criminal offense with these, and potentially other penalties.
 However, if you have been injured by a driver who was reckless, you may be entitled to take civil action against that individual.
-Any civil claims you file would be separate from criminal penalties.
+Additionally, any civil claims you file would be separate from criminal penalties.

 Reckless Driving and Personal Injury Claims